Teen charged over mosque bacon hate crime

 The incident happened at Dunfermline Central Mosque at about 02:00 on Sunday 29 April.

-The teenager is also charged in connection with a fire-raising incident at a takeway on the town's Queensferry Road on Friday 18 May.
+The teenager is also charged in connection with a fire-raising incident at a takeway on the town's Queensferry Road, Rosyth on Friday 18 May.

 The 19-year-old man is due to appear at Dunfermline Sheriff Court later.